Washington State Cougars football

 The Washington State Cougars football program is the intercollegiate American football team for Washington State University, located in Pullman, Washington.
-The team competes at the NCAA Division I level in the FBS and is a member of the Pac-12 Conference (Pac-12).
-Known as the Cougars, the first football team was fielded in 1894.
+The team competes at the NCAA Division I level in the FBS and is a member of the Pac-12 Conference (Pac-12) Known as the Cougars, the first football team was fielded in 1894.

 The Cougars play home games on campus at Martin Stadium, which opened in 1972; the site dates back to 1892 as Soldier Field and was renamed Rogers Field ten years later.
-Its present seating capacity is 33,522.
-Their main rivals are the Washington Huskies; the teams historically end the regular season with the Apple Cup rivalry game in late November.
+Its present seating capacity is 35,117.
+Their main rivals are the Washington Huskies; the teams historically end the regular season with the Apple Cup rivalry game in late November but that is no longer the case with the Washington Huskies joining the Big Ten.

 History

 Early history (1894–1977)

 Washington State's first head football coach was William Goodyear.
 That team played only two games in its inaugural season in 1894, posting a 1–1 record.
 The team's first win was over Idaho.
 The first paid head football coach was William L. Allen, who served as head coach in 1900 and 1902, posting an overall record of 6–3–1.